n-schlenk/penstemon_KA_mapping/README.md

 |Ends with:|genetic map coordinates for each scaffold|
 ##### Workflow:
 ```
-sh separate_scaffold called_filtered.vcf                generates VCF and map file for each scaffold
+sh separate_scaffold filtered.vcf                       generates VCF and map file for each scaffold
 OrderMarkers2 evaluateOrder=<map file for 1 scaffold> data=<VCF for 1 scaffold> > <final map for 1 scaffold>
 python get_coords.py                                    generates coordinates for output of OrderMarkers2 (per scaffold)
 ```